Sign In Register

 Is Avon a Good Place to Live?

-Based on current data, Avon receives an overall livability score of 4.4 out of 5.0, earning a grade of A. Key strengths include a highly educated population, strong internet connectivity.
+Based on current data, Avon receives an overall livability score of 2.7 out of 5.0, earning a grade of C+.
+Key strengths include a highly educated population, abundant sunshine, strong internet connectivity.
 Areas to be aware of include above-average unemployment, an elevated poverty rate.
-Avon stands out as an excellent place to live, with strong marks across most quality-of-life indicators.
+Avon has some notable strengths but also faces challenges that prospective residents should consider.

 Economy & Jobs